DETAILED ACTION

 2B: Claim provides an Inventive Concept?

-NO. As discussed with respect to Step 2A Prong Two, the additional element in the claim amounts to no more than using a generic acceleration sensor to observe and generate data for a structure.
-Thus it is not enough to integrate the judicial exception into a practical application.
+As discussed with respect to Step 2A Prong Two, the additional elements in the claim amounts to no more than installing a generic acceleration sensor on a structure to observe and generate data for a structure and transmit the data to a generic monitoring via a communication network.
+Thus, it is not enough to integrate the judicial exception into a practical application.
+The claim is ineligible.

 Claim 14 is rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.
 Claim 14 depends on claim 13, therefore, it has the abstract idea and also has the routine and conventional structure above said claims.